fiberplane/fp-bindgen/README.md

 itself is imported.
 The function signature must match exactly with one of the `fp_export!` functions.

-When compiling a plugin, don't forget to compile against "wasm32-unknown-unknown" target, or you will receive linker errors.
+When compiling a plugin, don't forget to compile against the "wasm32-unknown-unknown" target, or you will receive linker errors.

 See the `example-plugin/` directory for an example of a plugin that uses bindings generated from